“DELIVERY” IS A KEY PART OF YOUR TOEFL SPEAKING SCORE

-Continue reading “The Best Approach to TOEFL Supremacy”
+Continue reading “How do you Approach TOEFL Prep?”

 In TOEFL writing, it’s a great idea to use a counterargument.
 A counterargument is when you a) acknowledge the other side of an argument and b) refute it.